-- Televisions, radios, CD and DVD players
+- Televisions, radios, CD and DVD players.

-- Hairdryers, shavers
+- Hairdryers, shavers.

-- Washing machines, fridges, hoovers, ovens and microwaves
+- Washing machines, fridges, hoovers, ovens and microwaves.

-- Office equipment such as computers, telephones and printers
+- Office equipment such as computers, telephones and printers.

-- Remote controls
+- Remote controls.

-- Smart watches

-- Fall pendants or fall alarm necklaces

-There is some equipment which is not advisable to use when you have a pacemaker implanted.
+There is some equipment which is not advisable to use when you have a pacemaker / CRT device implanted.
 This is usually due to strong electromagnetic fields or vibrations from the equipment.
-This won't typically damage the pacemaker but will interfere with normal function when in contact with it.
+This will not typically damage the pacemaker but will interfere with normal function when in contact with it.
 This includes:

-- Arc and MIG welders
+- Arc and MIG welders.

-- Heavy drilling equipment
+- Heavy drilling equipment.

-- Discharging of firearms
+- Discharging of firearms.

-- Induction hobs
+- Induction hobs.